rikulo/rikulo-docs/docs/UXL/Fundamentals/UXL_Overview.md

 ###Model-View-Controller (MVC)

-Embeding Dart code in a UXL file is convenient.
+Embedding Dart code in a UXL file is convenient.
 However, for sake of maintenance, it is usually better to separate the code from the view as much as possible.
 In additions, people who writes UXL files might not know Dart at all.

 To do so, you can apply the so-called [Mode-View-Controller (MVC)](../Fundamentals/MVC_Overview.md) design pattern.
 For more information, please refer to [MVC Overview](MVC_Overview.md).